 Residential areas can have strict zoning regulations that might even prevent home-based businesses altogether.
 Don’t worry—it could be possible to get a variance that lets you operate out of your home.
 Again, check with your local or city government office to know what the rules and regulations are regarding home-based businesses in your area.

-Most home-based businesses have to go through the same process to get the small business licenses that any business needs to operate.
+Ultimately, many home-based businesses have to go through the same process to get the licenses needed to start any kind of business.

-If you’re a home-based business owner, you still likely need to have the following:
+Therefore, even if you’re a home-based business owner, you still likely need to have the following if applicable: